 - GoDaddy does provide phone support.
 If you need immediate help, use it instead of find an excuse that responses via email are slow.

-- Looks at GoDaddy’s current body of work, rather than remember those days for the Too Hot for TV commercials.
+- Look at GoDaddy’s current body of work, rather than remember those days for the Too Hot for TV commercials.

 Lastly, I’m not here to make you buy from GoDaddy.
 I’m here to try to get you to think differently.
 Sure, when it comes to spending money on something that you hope stays up and also makes you money, feelings get bent.
 However, let’s be rational here.
 EVERY web host has its problems.